Single-use Plastics

 Frequently Asked Questions

 See more specifics about waste minimization efforts on our Materials & Waste page or view the Where Does UVA's Waste Go Guide.
+Still have questions about where to place your item?
+The UVA Waste Directory is helpful in identifying which bin to use.

 Does this apply to the UVA Health and/or research laboratories?